Meet Our Team

 Cynthia Cross is a Pediatric Case Manager.
 She received a Bachelor’s degree in Elementary Education from Southern Illinois University Edwardsville.
 Cynthia has been employed by Brain Injury Services since April 2020.

 Dahlia Elkzzaz is a case manager for Adults age 55+.
-She is a recent graduate from George Mason University.
+She is a graduate of George Mason University.
 She holds a Bachelors of Science in Public Health and is currently perusing her MSW.
-Dahlia has a history volunteering with non-profit organizations and is driven by her passion for advocating.
+Dahlia has a history of volunteering with non-profit organizations and is driven by her passion for advocating.
 Both her educational background and volunteer experiences have allowed her to understand the inner workings of health and wellness management.

 Natascha Grant, MA, CRC, CBIS, is the Vocational Manager.
 She holds undergraduate degrees in Criminal Justice and Sociology from Fayetteville State University and a Masters degree in Rehabilitation Counseling with a concentration in TBI from George Washington University.
 Her experience began with Brain Injury Services as an intern.
 She has been employed at Brain Injury Services since 2014.

 Joy Koeppen, LCSW, CBIS is the Licensed Clinical Therapist at BIS.
 Joy’s passion for working with individuals with disabilities and their families began when she worked for Brain Injury Services as a Case Manager from 2000-2003.
-Joy spent her years away from BIS serving on the Fairfax Area Disability Services Board, running a private mental health practice, working at a psychiatric hospital and working for a local school system.
+Joy spent her years away from BIS serving on the Fairfax Area Disability Services Board, running a private mental health practice, working at a psychiatric hospital, and working for a local school system.

 Paula Levin-Alcorn, MSW, LCSW is an Adult Case Manager.
 She has a Bachelor’s degree in Psychology from Towson University and a Master’s degree in Social Work from University of Maryland.
 Paula was a case manager at BIS from 1996 to 2001 and is delighted to be back.